Kajang Line: Station designs

 For the seven underground stations, the overall inspiration was from the Klang Gates Quartz Ridge, a pure quartz dyke found in the Klang Valley which has multi-faceted characteristics and has kaleidoscopic reflections.
 These features resemble Malaysia's multi-racial, multi-cultural and progressive society.
 The concept is used in the designs of the different murals in the underground stations. is fitted with tiles that depict the transition of the city's mode of public transport while is "painted" with 'Y's, which represents the convergence of the Klang and Gombak rivers. has the Rukun Negara sculpted on the walls of the concourse. has designs of blue and grey motifs representing a modern Islamic Corporate theme. features harmonious red and yellow colours while has vibrant red patterns. is filled with bright green, blue and yellow tiles which symbolises urban renewal.

 All stations are wheelchair accessible, with lifts and escalators serving each platform.
-All platforms are equipped with platform screen doors.
+All platforms are equipped with Platform Screen Doors (PSD).